 Interested in a chat?

-Beyond this Salesforce Marketing Cloud FAQ, I’ll be soon also writing a Salesforce FAQ and a Pardot FAQ.
-This will answer questions customers also asked.
+Beyond this Salesforce Marketing Cloud FAQ, I’ll be soon also writing a Salesforce CRM FAQ and a Pardot FAQ.
+This will answer a lot of other questions our customers also asked.
+For example:

 - Does Salesforce Do Email Marketing?

-- Why is it called Pardot? / renamed to Marketing Cloud Account Engagement ( April 5, 2022.)
+- Why is Pardot called Marketing Cloud Account Engagement ?

 - And More.